awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

   +  [Troubleshoot IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_policies.html) in the *IAM User Guide*

   If the signed\-in IAM user still cannot open the environment, you could try signing out and then signing back in as either the AWS account root user or an IAM administrator user in the account\.
 Then try opening the environment again\.
 If you are able to open the environment in this way, then there is most likely a problem with the IAM user's access permissions\.
-+ If the environment is associated with an AWS cloud compute instance \(for example an Amazon EC2 instance\), make sure the instance's associated VPC is set to the correct settings for AWS Cloud9, and then try opening the environment again\.
++ If the environment is associated with an AWS cloud compute instance \(for example an Amazon EC2 instance\):
+  + Make sure the instance's associated VPC is set to the correct settings for AWS Cloud9, and then try opening the environment again\.
 For details, see [Amazon VPC Requirements for AWS Cloud9](vpc-settings.md#vpc-settings-requirements)\.

-  If the AWS cloud compute instance's associated VPC is set to the correct settings for AWS Cloud9 and you still cannot open the environment, the instance's security group might be preventing access to AWS Cloud9\.
-Check the security group to make sure that at minimum, inbound SSH traffic is allowed over port 22 for all IP addresses \(`Anywhere` or `0.0.0.0/0`\)\.
+    If the AWS cloud compute instance's associated VPC is set to the correct settings for AWS Cloud9 and you still cannot open the environment, the instance's security group might be preventing access to AWS Cloud9\. **As a troubleshooting technique only**, check the security group to make sure that at minimum, inbound SSH traffic is allowed over port 22 for all IP addresses \(`Anywhere` or `0.0.0.0/0`\)\.
 For instructions, see [Describing Your Security Groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#describing-security-group) and [Updating Security Group Rules](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#updating-security-group-rules) in the *Amazon EC2 User Guide for Linux Instances*\.

     For additional VPC troubleshooting steps, watch the related 5\-minute video [AWS Knowledge Center Videos: What can I check if I cannot connect to an instance in a VPC?](https://www.youtube.com/watch?v=--BoDeCF5Dw) on the YouTube website\.
+**Warning**
+When you have finished troubleshooting, be sure to set the inbound rules to an appropriate address range, as described in [Inbound SSH IP Address Ranges for AWS Cloud9](ip-ranges.md)\.
-+ If the environment is associated with an AWS cloud compute instance, restart the instance, make sure the instance is running and has passed all system checks, and then try opening the environment again\.
+  + Restart the instance, make sure the instance is running and has passed all system checks, and then try opening the environment again\.
 For details, see [Reboot Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-reboot.html) and [Viewing Status Checks](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring-system-instance-status-check.html#viewing_status) in the *Amazon EC2 User Guide for Linux Instances*\.
 + If the environment is an SSH environment, make sure the associated cloud compute instance or your own server is set up correctly to allow AWS Cloud9 to access it, and then try opening the environment again\.
 For details, see [AWS Cloud9 SSH Development Environment Host Requirements](ssh-settings.md)\.

 \([back to top](#troubleshooting)\)